RoyZhengGao/edge2vec/README.md

 # edge2evc
-The open source code for our paper: edge2vec: Learning Node Representation Using Edge Semantics.
+The open source code for our paper "edge2vec: Learning Node Representation Using Edge Semantics".

 ## How to use the code